jpg6453/holiday-hub/README.md

 - The map can be zoomed in and out and dragged around in the viewport to change the area that will be searched.

 **To be able to view search results, so I can see what options there are in a given city.**
-- A search result total is displayed in the **lozenge** (to the left of the icons on dektop and above the icons on all other screens).
+- A search result total is displayed in the **lozenge** (to the left of the icons on desktop and above the icons on all other screens).
 - Result **cards** are displayed under the place icons and can be scrolled horizontally.

 **More details about a place when I click on it, so that I can learn a more about it.**